PrincetonUniversity/ILAng/apps/acc_spec/aes/README.md

 This is the demo we presented in the Tuesday meeting.
 The Verilog design is already bug-free w.r.t the ILA specification.
-First change directory to the AES example and list the files and the directory.
+First change directory to the AES example and list what's in this directory.

 ```
 cd aes-demo